keyurbari/shubhangdesai.github.io/_posts/2017-7-21-Advanced-NNs.md

         return dx
 ```
 Pretty easy!
 During training, we create a mask to drop some of the neurons, drop the neurons, and save the mask; during testing we do nothing.
 In the backward pass, we use the mask to drop the neurons in the incoming gradient that were dropped in the forward pass (recall that we only ever run a backward pass during training, and hence don't need to make a "test-time" backward pass).
-Simple enough!
-Now we can add dropout of further regularize and strengthen our network.
+All that's left to do is add the Dropout class to the Network's diff tuple and we can add dropout to further regularize and strengthen our network.

 ## Next Steps
 We learned about some pretty cool advanced features of neural networks.
 It may be useful to read some papers on these topics: